The credit channel is an enhancement mechanism for traditional monetary policy transmission, not a truly independent or parallel channel. Discuss

 The asset price channel works through Tobin’s q and the wealth effect.
 Contractionary monetary policy, raising interest rates, would cause the price of assets to fall.
 This is because some investors would rather hold their money in a safer savings account, which now earns a higher rate of return.
 Furthermore a higher interest rate means the expected future returns on an asset are discounted by a larger factor, so the present value of any given future income stream falls.
 Tobin’s q is the market value of a firm divided by the replacement cost of capital.
 A high q – which would result from high asset prices – would mean that a firm could easily issue equity at a high price, to buy capital at a relatively lower price, thus increasing investment and expanding the economy.
 Conversely, when asset prices are falling due to contractionary monetary policy then q will fall as will investment.
 The asset price channel is compounded by the wealth effect, whereby falling stock prices means the financial wealth of individuals falls and thus means they feel poorer, so consume less.

 The balance sheet channel works when contractionary monetary policy reduces the financial health of agents because asset prices fall which reduces the collateral that an agent can use to borrow with, which will in turn lower the amount they can borrow and thus reduces investment and output.
 Moreover, lower asset prices means that problem of asymmetric information will rise, which will lower lending, hence negatively affecting investment and output.
-The asymmetric information problems which we are referring to are adverse selection and moral hazard: lower asset prices means that an agent has less collateral and thus has less of his/her own money to lose from a loan, which may therefore encourage them to take unnecessary risks; adverse selection occurs because it is those agents that have lost money which now need more and obtain this from the bank.
+The asymmetric information problems which we are referring to are adverse selection and moral hazard: lower asset prices means that an agent has less collateral and thus has less of his/her own money to lose from a loan, which may therefore encourage them to take unnecessary risks, there are some loans that are quite beneficial for the users, click here for more on smslåndirektutbetalning.
+Adverse selection occurs because it is those agents that have lost money which now need more and obtain this from the bank.

 The balance sheet channel is very closely linked with the asset price channel of the traditional monetary transmission mechanism, but enhances it by incorporating financial intermediaries into the channel.
 It could be argued therefore, that the balance sheet channel is not an independent mechanism for monetary transmission but is simply an expansion of the existing asset price channel, by incorporating what happens in the financial markets.